APB GPIO

 GPIO Pin Configuration Procedure

-• Direction of a pin can be configured using the REG_SETDIR CSR (address 0x038).
+Direction of a pin can be configured by writing to the SETDIR CSR (address 0x038).

-• If the input pin requires interrupt capability, write to the REG_SETINT CSR (address 0x03C).
+• If the input pin requires interrupt capability, write to the SETINT CSR (address 0x03C).

 • Include the pin number in bits [6:0].